nayanamangalpalli/calculator-behavior/multiplication.md

 When - enters  decimal number,*, second decimal number and =

-Then - a result is rounded off in case of numbers after precision exceeds limit.
+Then - round off a result in case of numbers after precision exceeds limit.

 ## Scenario: Irrational value multiplication